Jxrgxn/Swift-Cake/README.md

 The goal of this project is to solve answers asked by interviewers at these top companies, but in Swift--and most importantly--with an explanation.

 This repositiory is meant to supply anyone interest with interview problems solved with Swift but also include step-by-step analysis.

+I'm also going to try my best to add nifty, functional Swift solutions to problems when I can.